MogilenkoLabVUMC/Clara_RANKL_STAR_macrophage_infection/README.md

       ├── GSEA/
           ├── A.Pair-wise comparisons/  # Heatmaps from pooled GSEA
-          ├── B.Granular_questions/     # Dotplots, heatmaps, and GSEA enrichment plots for specific contrasts
+          ├── B.Granular_questions/     # Dotplots, heatmaps, and GSEA enrichment plots for specific contrasts ├── C.4_24h_RANKL_separate/     # Separate GSEA plots for 4h and 24h, respectively
+                ├── Pathways/     # Core genes heatmaps for pathways of interest
 ```

 ---